Skip to content

 Step 3: Brown the Meatballs

-• Heat a large oven-safe skillet over medium-high heat.
-Brown meatballs on all sides, working in batches to avoid overcrowding.
-This step locks in juices and creates appealing color.
+• Heat a large skillet over medium heat and add some olive oil.
+Brown the meatballs on all sides, working in batches to avoid crowding.

 Notes